-5.2 Determine the degree of membership as the trapezoidal membership function a systematic and accurate classification of tasks according to their size.
+5.2 Determine the degree of membership as the trapezoidal membership function

+In this context, tasks are classified based on their size using the proposed method, as detailed in Section 4.
+To achieve this classification, we determine the degree of membership by utilizing a trapezoidal membership function, which is applied by implementing the second algorithm to values within the defined universal discourse.
+This approach ensures a systematic and accurate classification of tasks according to their size.
 Figs. 7, 8, and 9 illustrate the results of this implementation.
 Specifically, Figs. 7 and 8 present the outcomes of the task classification using the proposed algorithm, highlighting its ability to assign membership values effectively.
-In contrast, Fig. 9 depicts the corresponding Mamdani system membership functions, showcasing the fuzzy inference process and its integration into the classification framework.
-This detailed presentation highlights the proposed method and algorithms' role in accurately determining membership degrees, enabling precise and meaningful task classification within the system.
+In contrast, Fig. 9 depicts the corresponding Mamdani system membership functions, showcasing the fuzzy inference process and its integration